Makeup Removers vs. Cleansers: What’s Really the Difference?

 Suitable for all skin types, the L’Oréal Paris Micellar Cleansing Water gently dissolves traces of eye makeup, long-wearing foundations, and waterproof mascaras.
 The result?
 A luxuriously soft, fresh sensation with no greasy residue.

 Formulated with naturally-derived ingredients like ultra-hydrating Aloe leaf juice, these facial wipes by Nuria allow you to quickly wipe away makeup, dirt, and other impurities to leave your skin feeling refreshed.
 They’re the perfect travel beauty product to throw in your bag and go.

 Foaming cleansers start out as a liquid, then transform into a bubbly lather to help remove dirt and impurities.
 Our recommendation?
 SkinCeuticals Foaming Cleanser, a lightweight pore cleanser for all skin types.

 Struggling with acne?
 Opt for a cleanser formulated with salicylic acid, like Kiehl’s Blue Herbal Acne Cleanser Treatment.
 This high-foaming cleanser helps clear acne blemishes, blackheads, and whiteheads and helps prevent new ones from forming.

-Perhaps you’re in dire need of sloughing away dead skin cells from the surface of the skin to reveal a softer and brighter-looking complexion.
-If so, consider adding an exfoliating cleanser to your arsenal.
-With La Roche-Posay’s Ultra-Fine Scrub, you can exfoliate, smooth, and purify your skin–sensitive skin types included.
+Sloughing away dead skin cells from the surface of the skin helps reveal a softer and brighter-looking complexion.
+By using an exfoliating cleanser like La Roche-Posay’s Ultra-Fine Scrub, you can smooth and purify at the same time.
+It’s the ultimate multitasker.